 The reality is that numbers mean everything when maximizing front-of-house productivity.
 Numbers never lie and are clear markers of success or failure.

 Many operate on the simple rule that food and labor costs should operate at around 60% of your total annual revenue.
 You can quickly estimate your labor costs by:

 - Splitting up your employees by department (in this case split all front-of-house employees into separate categories).

 - Use an electronic clock-in system.
-This allows you to see total hours worked per employee.
+This allows you to see the total hours worked per employee.

-- Add all hours per category, then divide by 52 (weeks in a year) or 12 (months), depending on if you want look at monthly or weekly costs.
+- Add all hours per category, then divide by 52 (weeks in a year) or 12 (months), depending on if you won't look at monthly or weekly costs.

-This system can also be used for any and all back of house employees for a complete picture.
-Total labor cost and food cost are the base layers for properly managing and maximizing front of house.
-When food costs are calculated in, you have an even better idea of what you are actually managing and where you can make savings.
+This system can also be used for any and all back-of-house employees for a complete picture.
+Total labor cost and food cost are the base layers for properly managing and maximizing the front of the house.
+When food costs are calculated, you have an even better idea of what you are actually managing and where you can make savings.

 3 Key Metrics for Restaurant Productivity